kristopolous/music-explorer/readme.md

     chrismckenzie/astrophilosophy >>

+"Oh great, a REPL".
+Don't worry, it'll be easy.

-Alright now we can decide what to do with it.
+Here we decide what to do with it.
 We can

   * r - replay it
   * pu - purge (move it /tmp and mark it as undesired)
   * s - skip the decision making
   * 1-5 - rate it from 1-5
   * q - exit

+That wasn't painful, hopefully.

 I'm going to decide to dump my own music, that slouch is awful.